danielpgross/friendly_neighbor/README.md

 ## Features
 * Super lightweight and performant, built with Zig
 * Built with libpcap for efficient, low-overhead packet filtering
-* Compiled statically as a single binary without dependencies
 * Supports different CPU architectures, including x86 and Raspberry Pi (ARM)
-* Supports any flavor of Linux
+* Distributed as a universal [Snap package](https://snapcraft.io/) for easy installation on many Linux distros
 * Can respond on behalf of multiple machines at once
 * IPv4 and IPv6 support